DirectoryTree/LdapRecord-Docs/core/v2/models.md

 ### Renaming

-To rename existing models, call the `rename()` method and supply the new objects RDN (relative distinguished name):
+To rename existing models, call the `rename()` method and supply the new objects name:

 > When renaming is successful, the users distinguished name is automatically
 > updated to reflect its new name in the directory, so you may run further